Wordclock/firmware/README.md

   serial connection, making the IR remote control completely obsolete and providing a much more convenient way of interacting with the Wordclock.

-- **IRMP:** As the version in the original firmware hasn't been touched for a couple of years now, it misses a lot of protocols that have been added to the mainline version in the meantime.
+- **IRMP:** As the version in the original firmware has not been touched for a couple of years now, it misses a lot of protocols that have been added to the mainline version in the meantime.